wso2/docs-open-banking/en/docs/learn/consent-manager.md

           };
         ```

-    - If you are using a different server instance for the Identity Server, update the configurations as follows.
+    - If you are using a different server instance for the Identity Server, update the above configurations as follows.

         1. Set the `USE_DEFAULT_CONFIGS` parameter to `false`.